Alspector v Alspector, OR 454, 9 DLR (2d) 679

 (Essential and Formal Validity; Definition of Marriage)

 The Governor in Council referred four questions to the Supreme Court regarding the Proposal for an Act respecting certain aspects of legal capacity for marriage for civil purposes (a.k.a.
 "The Same-Sex Marriage Act").
-Among their crucial responses to the questions, the SCC held that -
+The SCC held that -

 Re: Assisted Human Reproduction Act, 3 SCR 457, 410 NR 199

 A number of provisions in The Assisted Human Reproduction Act SC 2004, c 2 were deemed unconstitutional by the Supreme Court of Canada.

 Catholic Children’s Aid Society of Metropolitan Toronto v S (1989), 69 OR (2d) 189, 60 DLR (4th) 397

 Adoption - Denial of birth parent’s access to child.